Back To Reality

 the moment it is not far away from the Russian borders in an expeditionary fashion, as it was trying to take Kiev, it will fight very doggedly.

-And the only way that Ukraine has survived, and I admire Zelensky, I admire their troops, they're very brave, they're up against the odds, but at some point somebody has to say,
+And the only way that Ukraine has survived, and I admire Zelensky, I admire their troops, they're very brave, they're up against the odds, but at some point, somebody has to say,

-you're now fighting in Russian, majority Russian-speaking areas because of your courage, you pushed them back close to the 2014, post-2014 borders, and you want to reclaim this land from them.
+you're now fighting in majority Russian-speaking areas because of your courage, you pushed them back close to the 2014, post-2014 borders, and you want to reclaim this land from them.

-But we all know to reclaim that land from Russia, who stole it or annexed it or absorbed it in 2014, it requires a level of violence and an offensive preemptory strategy, whether that's attacking Russians inside Russia along the borders, blowing up their supply depots, taking out their grid, sinking.
+But we all know to reclaim that land from Russia, who stole it or annexed it or absorbed it in 2014, it requires a level of violence and an offensive preemptory strategy, whether that's attacking Russians inside Russia along the borders, blowing up their supply depots, taking out their grid, sinking another three or four capital ships in the Black Sea Fleet, whatever it is, it's going to be provocative.

 And

+I don't think anybody ever thinks about that.
 They just think Russia's evil and Ukraine is noble.

 And

-we like the Ukrainians because in the 2016 election, the ambassador wrote an op-ed and a lot of Ukrainians were very, very pro-Hillary and they hated Trump.
+we like the Ukrainians because in the 2016 election, the ambassador wrote in op-ed and a lot of Ukrainians were very, very pro-Hillary and they hated Trump.
+And then we remember that

-they were pretty good when a lot of the people came forward and helped.
+they were pretty good when a lot of the people came forward and helped give evidence and impeach Donald Trump.
+And so we all love Mr.

-Nunez, I'm Lieutenant Colonel Vinman, not Mr.
+What was he?
+Lieutenant Colonel, Mr. Nunes, I'm Lieutenant Colonel Vinman, not Mr.

+Remember that in his exchange.
 So we all love Mr.

 Vinman.

 He was offered Secretary of Defense by the Ukrainian government.
+He was very inter,

+he was the person who got Donald Trump impeached.
 And he was a Ukrainian American and they just worshipped him on the left.

 So in their way of thinking, Ukraine, they transfer all their disappointment

-that they had with Russian collusion and the laptop, and they wanted to tie Putin to Trump.
+that they had had with Russian collusion and the laptop, and they wanted to tie Putin to Trump.
+And they transfer all of their worship of the Ukrainian anti-Trump people to this conflict.

 And so

+the inexplicable arises.
 This anti-war left has found an imperialistic project that they really like.

 They want to give two, three hundred probably billion dollars to get the last Russian out of these disputed borderlands.
+More power to them.

 But they don't ask ever.

 They don't say ever what are going to be the risk and the cost.
+They never do.

-There's not an all-every time an oligarch hiccups a slight sign of disagreement, he falls out of a window in India or somewhere.
+There's not an all every time an oligarch hiccups a slight sign of disagreement, he falls out of a window in India or somewhere.
+And so Putin is methodically exterminating the opposition.

 There is not going to be a popular uprising like people talk about, that suddenly all these Democrats that have been hiding around Moscow or St.

 Petersburg are going to rise up and march on the Kremlin or get rid of Putin and then get finally a democracy.
+It's not going to happen.

-Anybody knows that there's been a democracy in Russian history.
+Anybody knows that there's been a democracy in Russian history?

 I'd like to hear about it.

 And there hasn't, and it's not going to happen.
+And they're going to fight and fight and fight.

 considers that the most important issue, defeating Russia